Skip to content

 • RELAXED (validate_adjusted_parameters_against_method_schema): used by adjust_run (6j) and future steering slices.
 Schemaless Method = SKIP validation.
 Once an operator started a Run on a schemaless Method, they carry full responsibility for steering it; the system does not second-guess at adjust time.

-Both adapters live in cora/run/aggregates/run/parameters_validation.py and delegate to the shared values-validator at cora/infrastructure/json_schema_validation.py (which dispatches on whether the caller supplied a no_schema_message).
+Both adapters live in cora/run/aggregates/run/parameters_validation.py and delegate to the shared values-validator at cora/shared/json_schema_validation.py (which dispatches on whether the caller supplied a no_schema_message).
 Pick STRICT for "operator hasn't proven they know what they're doing yet"; pick RELAXED for "operator already committed; respect their judgment."

 Rejections